Magnetic field-induced giant enhancement of electron-phonon energy transfer in strongly disordered conductors

-Even larger enhancement arises in the presence of a gate that additionally screens Coulomb interaction and allows the density to fluctuate stronger.
+An interesting situation arises in 2D electron gas in the presence of a gate that additionally screens Coulomb interaction and allows the density to fluctuate stronger.
 For this geometry and ${\bf q}$ parallel to 2D gas $V_{0}(q)\rightarrow V_g(q)=V_{2D}(q)\,(1-e^{-2qb})$, $b$ being the distance between the 2d electron gas and the gate.
-For phonons with the wavelengths $1/q \geq b$, the effective potential $V_g(q)\approx V(q)\cdot 2qb\approx const$ and the presence of adiabatic parameter in the denominator of (\ref{eq:F_C}) does become important at low enough temperatures: \be \mathcal{F}_{C_{gate}}= 1 + \frac{16 (\Gamma/p_Fv_F)^2}{4(v_{s}/v_F)^2+(q^2l^2)(8\pi\nu e^2b/\varepsilon)^2}, \ee where Coulomb interaction is still assumed to be relatively strong: $2\pi\nu e^2b/\varepsilon\gg1$.
+For phonons with the wavelengths $1/q \geq b$, the effective potential $V_g(q)\approx V(q)\cdot 2qb\approx const$ and the presence of adiabatic parameter in the denominator of (\ref{eq:F_C}) does become important at low enough temperatures: \be \mathcal{F}_{C_{gate}}= 1 + \frac{4 (\Gamma/p_Fv_F)^2}{(v_{s}/v_F)^2+(q^2l^2)(4\pi\nu e^2b/\varepsilon)^2}, \ee where Coulomb interaction is still assumed to be relatively strong: $2\pi\nu e^2b/\varepsilon\gg1$.
+In this case there is a regime where the enhancement factor is proportional to $q^{-2}$, and the cooling rate $J(T)\propto T^{4}$.